MsWendyKH/HN/README.md

-# HealthNotes Project by Cassandra, Manny, and Wendy
+# HealthNotes Project by Cassandra and Wendy

 ![banner](./assets/banner.png)
-Authors: Cassandra Owens / [Cceanowens](https://github.com/Cceanowens) & Manuel Ramos / [Manny2trill](https://github.com/Manny2trill)
+Authors: Cassandra Owens / [Cceanowens](https://github.com/Cceanowens) & Wendy Hechtman / [MsWendyKH](https://github.com/MsWendyKH)
 <br>
 #  <h1>About the project</h1>
 This is Health Notes, a collaborative archive of medical notation by and for health care professionals.